 |100% renewable electricity and carbon-neutral gas.||Energy prices unavailable online, so not easy to see how tariffs compare to other suppliers.|

-For multisite businesses that want 100% sustainable energy without having to pay a premium, you could do worse than see what Pozitive Energy has to offer.
+For multisite businesses that want 100% sustainable energy without having to pay a premium, you could see what Pozitive Energy has to offer.
 However, if you’re not entirely convinced, there are plenty of other commercial energy suppliers out there which offer renewable energy plans, such as Good Energy, Bulb or Green Energy UK.

 How do I contact Pozitive Energy?